pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * It goes without saying that Putin is a crook.

 ## Bored to death
-Meaning/Usage: Very bored

-Explanation: Death is the worst thing, so using it to compare how you feel is telling someone that you are very bored.

-* "I have nothing to do.
-I'm bored to death."
+* I have nothing to do.
+I'm bored to death.
-* "I hate it when I'm bored to death."
+* I hate it when I'm bored to death.
-* "Would you rather be super busy or bored to death?"
+* Would you rather be super busy or bored to death?

 ## it begins to wear thin
 * After some time, even the best of things begins to wear thin.